I heard screams from the living room…

 “It’s MINE!”

 They were getting louder by the second.
-I don’t know what it is about screaming but it gets under my skin.
-My first reaction is to go in there and scream at them to stop screaming.
+My first reaction is to go in there and yell to stop screaming.
 Have you ever tried that?
-Fair warning: It doesn’t work in my house.
-Either my boys laugh at me, or they start crying hysterically.
+Fair warning:

 It doesn’t solve any problems.